Google Chrome: macOS

-Google dropped support for Mac OS X 10.5 with the release of Chrome 22.
+Google dropped support for Mac OS X Leopard with the release of Chrome 22.
 Support for 32-bit versions of Chrome ended in November 2014 with the release of Chrome 39.
-Support for Mac OS X 10.6, OS X 10.7, and OS X 10.8 ended in April 2016 with the release of Chrome 50.
-Support for OS X 10.9 ended in April 2018 with the release of Chrome 66.
-Support for OS X 10.10 ended in January 2021 with the release of Chrome 88.
-Support for OS X 10.11 and macOS 10.12 ended in August 2022 with the release of Chrome 104.
-Support for macOS 10.13 and macOS 10.14 ended in September 2023 with the release of Chrome 117.
-Support for macOS 10.15 ended in September 2024 with the release of Chrome 129.
-Support for macOS 11 ended in August 2025 with the release of Chrome 139.
+Support for Mac OS X Snow Leopard, OS X Lion, and OS X Mountain Lion ended in April 2016 with the release of Chrome 50.
+Support for OS X Mavericks ended in April 2018 with the release of Chrome 66.
+Support for OS X Yosemite ended in January 2021 with the release of Chrome 88.
+Support for OS X El Capitan and macOS Sierra ended in August 2022 with the release of Chrome 104.
+Support for macOS High Sierra and macOS Mojave ended in September 2023 with the release of Chrome 117.
+Support for macOS Catalina ended in September 2024 with the release of Chrome 129.
+Support for macOS Big Sur ended in August 2025 with the release of Chrome 139.
+Support for macOS Monterey ended in July 2026 with the release of Chrome 151.